 BS Biology / MS in Bioinformatics

 Applicants must be a declared BS Biology major and be in junior standing (based upon credit hours earned) at the time of applying.
 Applications are accepted each spring semester through Loyola's online system.
 Only applications submitted through this system by the deadline will be considered by the admissions committee.
-Review of applications will begin March 1.
+Applications are due March 15.

 In addition to the credit hour requirement, candidates for admission must meet the following criteria:

 - Minimum cumulative GPA of at least 3.3 for all coursework at Loyola

 - Minimum 3.5 GPA in at least five courses in the Biology major, three of which must be at the 300 level